Yes, there are important timeframes.

 If you are dissatisfied with the outcome of this primary review, you may apply to the Merit Protection Commissioner for review.

-When we review decision already reviewed by agencies, it is called a Merit Protection Commissioner secondary review.
+When we review a decision already reviewed by an agency, it is called a Merit Protection Commissioner secondary review.

 You have 60 days to lodge the secondary review.

-The 60 days starts from the date your agency advised you of the primary review outcome.
+The 60 days starts from the date your agency advised you of the outcome of the primary review.

-It is important to submit your review application within the time limits (Regulation 5.23).
+It is important to submit your application for review within the time limits (Regulation 5.23).

 Applications may be accepted outside of these time limits if there are exceptional circumstances to explain the delay in lodgement.